berzerk0/GitPage/FirstCTF_2of2_TamingTheBulldog.md

 Since it affects individual letters, it also does not have what is called "avalanche" in cryptography.
 If we alter one small part of a known plaintext, only one small part of the ciphertext will be changed.
 `hello` rot13's to `urryb` while `jello` rot13's to `wrryb`.
-The ciphertext will always be the exact length of the plaintext as well, which reveals plenty of information.
+The ciphertext will always be the exact length of the plaintext as well, which is very revealing.

 The md5 hashing algorithm is not simple to understand, but it is openly published.
 We can understand the process it uses, but it is very complicated and not feasible to reverse.